We have transformed our front door services and are inviting you to be part of our future.

-A talented individual who is willing to learn through a high support and high challenge working environment.
+Additional talent to the team who is equally keen to learn through a high support and high challenge working environment.

-A practitioner who has an understanding and ability to embed a holistic and evidence based approach to decision making.
+Practitioners who have an understanding and ability to embed a holistic approach.

-An ability to have strong and open relationships with partner agencies both internally and externally.
+An ability to have strong and open relationships with families, peers and managers.

 Someone who can practice or embed Motivational Interviewing as their practice framework.

 The successful candidates will join a newly developed service area, consisting of stable and enthusiastic teams.
 You will be supported by a well-organised First Contact Team that consists of both early help and Multi-Agency Safeguarding Hub, working closely with a variety of associated partners to ensure appropriate and timely assessment and plans for children.

 Want to ask us a question?

 For an informal discussion or to ask any questions about this role.
 Please contact:

 If you have the skills, vision, enthusiasm and drive we are looking for, and if you want to work for a local authority that value and invest in staff, we would love to hear from you.